zixianwang2022/Megatron-LM/tools/retro/README.md

 Example scripts for setting arguments and launch Retro preprocessing.
 The key files here are:

-- `get_cmd.sh` : Sets up arguments and command for preprocessing. **Important note**: this script assumes a few environment variables are already set before it is called.
+- **`get_cmd.sh`** : Sets up arguments and command for preprocessing. **Important note**: this script assumes a few environment variables are already set before it is called.
 Please see the `Environment vars.` section at the top of this file.
 Generally, environment variables must be set to determine the location of Retro workdirs, input datasets, and GPT and Bert model information.
-- `run_main.sh` : Calls `get_cmd.sh` to get arguments, and then calls `main.py` to launch preprocessing.
+- **`run_main.sh`** : Calls `get_cmd.sh` to get arguments, and then calls `main.py` to launch preprocessing.
-- `pretrain_wiki.sh` : ?
+- **`pretrain_wiki.sh`** : Example script for pretraining on Wikipedia data, after preprocessing is comlete.

 ### `tools/retro/db`

 Build the retrieval chunk database.
 The key files here are:

-- `build.py` : Entry point for building the database.
+- **`build.py`** : Entry point for building the database.
 This code is responsible for iterating the input datasets (i.e., `--data-path`), parsing each dataset into consecutive chunks, checking for empty Bert (Wordpiece) conversions, and storing this information to disk.
 Two databases are created: 1) the retrieval database, and 2) a sampled database used for training the search index.
-- `dataset.py` : Defines database class, for iterating or accessing chunks in the database.
+- **`dataset.py`** : Defines database class, for iterating or accessing chunks in the database.
 Each chunk contains its tokens, Bert conversion length, and dataset index.

+Input data:

+- Preprocessed indexed datasets, as generated by `tools/preprocess_data.py`.
+Each dataset should include a `.bin` and `.idx` file.
+Multiple datasets can be specified by using a blended configuration (see `--data-path` in `megatron/arguments.py`).

+Output data:

+- **`<RETRO_WORKDIR>/db/merged/train.hdf5`** : The main retrieval database. (*Database* here is used to denote a list of indexed chunks, rather than a *relational database*.)
+This file contains a single dataset `'chunks'`, which contains 5 columns:
+  - `dataset_idx` : Dataset index, from list of blended indexed datasets.
+  - `document_idx` : Document index within dataset.
+  - `chunk_start_idx` : Chunk's starting token index within document.
+  - `chunk_end_idx` : Chunk's ending token index (exclusive) within document.
+  - `bert_chunk_length` : Length of Bert token sequence, after converting from GPT.

 ### `tools/retro/index`